microsoft/MixedRealityToolkit-Unity/Assets/HoloToolkit/Utilities/README.md

 Causes a hologram to maintain a fixed angular size, which is to say it occupies the same pixels in the view regardless of its distance from the camera.

 #### FpsDisplay.cs
-Simple Behaviour which calculates the average frames per second over a number of frames and shows the FPS in a referenced Text control.
+Simple MonoBehaviour which calculates the average frames per second over a number of frames and shows the FPS in a referenced Text control.

 #### HeadsUpDirectionIndicator.cs
-Spawns a user specified "pointer" object and startup and alligns it to aim at a target object which keeping the pointer in view at all times.
+Spawns a user specified "pointer" object and startup and aligns it to aim at a target object which keeping the pointer in view at all times.

 #### InterpolationUtilities.cs
 Static class containing interpolation-related utility functions.